 - Stripe: Online startups and anyone wanting a custom online checkout

 All of the solutions on our list include at least merchant account services and payment gateways.
 They also offer user-friendly invoicing tools to accept payments through email invoices.
-Some solutions also provide tools to build a website.
+Some solutions provide tools to build a website.
 For example, Square has free tools to build an online store or checkout page.
-Others like PayPal let you add Buy Buttons to any site.
+Others, like PayPal, let you add Buy Buttons to any site.

 Step 2: Set Up Your Online Credit Card Payments